Skip to main content

 How Automated Trading Works on TradingView

-The whole process boils down to three key pieces working together:
+The whole process boils down to three pieces working together:

-1. Build Your Strategy: This is where you use TradingView's built-in language, Pine Script, to write the rules.
-You're essentially teaching the platform what to look for, like "buy when this indicator crosses above that level."
+1. Build Your Strategy: Use Pine Script to write the rules.
+You're teaching the platform what to look for, like "buy when an indicator crosses above a level."

-2. Set Up Alerts: Once your strategy is ready, you set an alert on it.
-Instead of just making a sound, you configure this alert to send a message—via a webhook—to another service.
+2. Set Up Alerts: Once your strategy is ready, configure an alert to send a message via webhook to another service rather than just making a sound.

-3. Connect and Execute: That message is received by an external platform or your broker, which then automatically places the trade for you in the market.
+3. Connect and Execute: That message is received by an external platform or your broker, which then places the trade for you.

 ComponentWhat It DoesWhere It Lives

-TradingViewCreates the trading signal based on your rules.In the cloud (TradingView's servers)
+TradingViewGenerates the trading signal based on your rules.TradingView's cloud servers

-Webhook AlertCarries the signal (e.g., "Buy BTC") to your broker.A message sent over the internet
+Webhook AlertCarries the signal (e.g., "Buy 0.1 BTC") to your broker.An HTTP message sent over the internet

-Broker/Automation ServiceReceives the signal and executes the trade.The service that actually places the trades for you
+Broker/Automation ServiceReceives the signal and executes the trade.The service that places the actual order

-This setup is powerful because it lets you focus on perfecting your strategy using TradingView's best-in-class tools, while leaving the execution to the experts.
-It also means you're not locked into one broker; you can connect your TradingView strategies to almost any trading account you have.
+This setup lets you focus on perfecting your strategy using TradingView's tools while leaving execution to specialists.
+You're not locked into one broker either—you can connect your strategies to almost any account you have.

 How TradingView Automation Actually Works